ManojNair/ps-cks-cluster-setup-netpol/Clip1.md

 ### What Are Network Policies?

 Think about a typical Kubernetes cluster for a moment.
 You've got pods running everywhere—frontend, backend, database, maybe some microservices.

+**(Pause)**
+By default, Kubernetes networking is **wide open**.
+It's like a flat office network where everyone's computer can talk to everyone else's.
-By default, Kubernetes networking is wide open.
-Any pod can connect to any other pod.
-Which is convenient for development, sure, but from a security standpoint?
-Not great.
+Any pod can connect to any other pod in any namespace.
+Which is convenient for development, sure—everything just works.
+But from a security standpoint?
+It's a nightmare.

+**(Instructional tone)**
-Network Policies are basically firewall rules at the pod level.
-They work at layer 3 and 4—IP addresses and ports.
-You can define rules like "frontend can talk to backend on port 80, but only backend can reach the database on 5432."
-That kind of thing.
+Network Policies are basically **firewall rules at the pod level**.
+They work at Layer 3 and 4—controlling traffic based on IP addresses and ports.
+You can define rules like:
+"My frontend can talk to the backend on port 80... but ONLY the backend can reach the database on port 5432."

+**(Pause)**
+That kind of granular control is exactly what we need to secure our clusters.

 ### Why This Matters for CKS